kuttim/react-full-stack-sample/README.md

 >
 > It is highly suggested to not install Yarn globally on the system but in combination with NVM as described in the section *Local development*.

-* [**Visual Studio Code (VS Code)**](https://code.visualstudio.com/) - it is recommended to develop using VS Code instead of Webstorm or other editor if you happen to be inexperienced since this repository comes with some pre-configured debugging settings that currently work only in VS Code.
+* [**Visual Studio Code (VS Code)**](https://code.visualstudio.com/) (*Optional*) - it is recommended to develop using VS Code instead of Webstorm or other editor if you happen to be inexperienced since this repository comes with some pre-configured debugging settings that currently work only in VS Code.
 * [**Postman**](https://www.getpostman.com/) (*Optional*) - it is highly recommended to use Postman to test the API endpoints exposed by the backend without the need to use `curl` or "debug" via the frontend.
 A set of sample API calls can be imported from the `API.postman_collection.json` file into Postman.

 ## Deployment via Docker